South Carolina Concealed Weapons Permit SC CWP

 Holster and Belt

-What follows is intended to ensure your success and for your comfort consistent with our concern for safety.
-We really are on your side.
-We want you to succeed and to enjoy the experience.
-We also know you're more likely to practice what you enjoy doing.
+So what follows is intended to ensure your success and your comfort consistent with our own concern for gun safety.
+We want you to succeed and to enjoy your experiences with us.
+We know you're likely to practice what you enjoy.
 Very smart people have been using firearms for purposes including both recreation and self-defense long before there were people who tried to tell others it was wrong to do so.
-Of course everyone needs to be safe around any potentially-dangerous mechanical device, which is why we focus on firearms safety in explaining what to bring.
+Of course everyone needs to be safe around any potentially-dangerous mechanical device like a firearm, which is why we focus on gun safety throughout our classes and in explaining what to bring to them.

 Top of Page